microsoft/LUIS-Samples/examples/demo-upload-example-utterances/README.md

 - [utterances.json](./demo-upload-utterances-from-exported-luis-app/example-files/utterances.json) : batch labels to upload
 - [utterances.upload.json](./demo-upload-utterances-from-exported-luis-app/example-files/utterances.upload.json) : final response body from upload API

+Examples of the files used and produced in the demonstration are in each demo's ./example-files subdirectory.

 If one or all of these files is missing, their was an error with the application.